Plockton: Facilities

+Geography and tourism

+Situated on a sheltered inlet of Loch Carron, and due to the series of New Zealand cabbage trees which have dominated Harbour Street since the 1960s, Plockton has been described as having a distinctive "sub-tropical appearance".
+Most of the land around Plockton is within the Balmacara Estate, owned by the National Trust for Scotland.

+Plockton lies about 10km (6miles) northeast of Kyle of Lochalsh, and is reached by road along single-track roads that go between Kyle of Lochalsh on the A87, and Achmore on the A890.

+The village is a tourist resort, often having many tourists and day-trippers in peak season.
+It has been deemed "arguably the prettiest village in the highlands".
+The television series Hamish Macbeth, starring Robert Carlyle, was filmed there, substituting for the fictional Lochdubh.
+Plockton was also used for various scenes in the film The Wicker Man and the Inspector Alleyn Mysteries television series.

 Education

 Plockton is home to Sgoil Chiùil na Gàidhealtachd - the National Centre For Excellence in Traditional Music at Plockton High School, which also serves the village and a wide surrounding area.
-The school also hosts the Am Bàta project teaching pupils in the art of boat building, from which a number of 'local' style boats have been produced.
+The school also hosts the Am Bàta project, teaching pupils in the art of boat building, from which a number of 'local' style boats have been produced.
 Some have been donated to the local sailing club - Plockton Small Boat Sailing Club - whilst others have been sold to the public.

-Between the years of 1956 and 1972 Plockton was home to the Gaelic scholar Sorley MacLean, (Somhairle MacGill-Eain) whilst headmaster at the high-school, who introduced the teaching of Gaelic and championed shinty.
+Plockton was home between 1956 and 1972 to the Gaelic scholar Sorley MacLean, (Somhairle MacGill-Eain) whilst headmaster at the high school, who introduced the teaching of Gaelic and championed shinty.

-Since 1991 Plockton Primary School has accommodated a Gaelic-medium education unit (GMU) where instruction is through the medium of Gaelic.
+Since 1991 Plockton Primary School has accommodated a Gaelic-medium education unit (GMU), where instruction is through the medium of Gaelic.
 24.4% of the population in the catchment area of Plockton Primary School reports being able to speak Gaelic – the highest incidence of Gaelic-speaking on the mainland of Scotland.

 Football club

 From 1954 the village played host to Plockton Amateur Football Club.
 However, from 2016, the club has been in abeyance.
 Plockton FC played at the Alasdair Ross Memorial Park and competed in yellow and black strips - reflected in their "Bumble Bees" nickname.

-They were formerly members of the Skye & Lochalsh Amateur League.
+They were formerly members of the West Highland Amateur Football Association.

 Media

 Climate

-The MetOffice operates a weather station at Plockton, for which 30 year averages are available.
+The Met Office operates a weather station at Plockton, for which 30 year averages are available.
 As with the rest of the British Isles, Plockton experiences a maritime climate with cool summers and mild winters.
-The highest temperature was 27.7 °C recorded on May 9, 2016, and the lowest was –9.8 °C.
+The highest temperature was 27.7 °C recorded on 9 May 2016, and the lowest was –9.8 °C.